→ Biconditional(↔):

 Given two propositions p and q, the biconditional p↔q is a proposition that is true when p and q have same truth value, meaning they are either both true or both false and false otherwise.

-•It is also known as “if and only if statement”.
+Thank you for reading this post, don't forget to subscribe!•It is also known as “if and only if statement”.

 Example: